enviodev/docs/docs/HyperIndex/Tutorials/tutorial-indexing-fuel.md

             logId: "169340015036328252"
 ```

 In the tutorial, we don't need to adjust it in any way.
-But later you can modify the file add more events for indexing.
+But later you can modify the file and add more events for indexing.

 As a nice to have, you can use a [Sway](https://docs.fuel.network/docs/sway/) struct name without specifying a `logId`, like this: